-Now, obviously the world is not currently loving, not currently participating in God.
+Now, obviously the world is not currently loving God in any such sense.
 And if we plug this definition of love into John 3:16 to be more explicit about what’s going on, the contradiction becomes fairly clear:

-For God desired onetogetherness with the world in such a way that he gave his one and only son, that whoever believes in him should not perish, but have eternal life.
+For God intended onetogetherness with the world in such a way that he gave his one and only son, that whoever believes in him should not perish, but have eternal life.

 Translations vary as to whether “God so loved,” or “this is how God loved.”
 John is deliberately ambiguous here, just as he is in John 1:5 (which imo is best translated, “the darkness has not mastered it”); he picks words with rich ranges of meaning.
 Translators tend to be uncomfortable with ambiguity, so they try to choose just one meaning for the English text.
 I think this is a bad translation philosophy, so I am rendering the ambiguity as faithfully as possible by saying, “God loved the world in such a way…”

-How can God desire onetogetherness with the world when he tells us such uncomplimentary things about it in other places?
-The world hates Jesus and his followers in John 15:18—it certainly does not desire onetogetherness with him—and we ourselves are told not desire onetogetherness with the world either—nor anything in it.
-If we do, we don’t desire onetogetherness with the Father (1 John 2:15).
+How can God intend onetogetherness with the world when he tells us such uncomplimentary things about it in other places?
+The world hates Jesus and his followers in John 15:18—it certainly does not want onetogetherness with him—and we ourselves are told not to want onetogetherness with the world either—nor anything in it.
+If we do, we don’t want onetogetherness with the Father (1 John 2:15).